 Gaussian processes (GPs) provide a principled, practical, probabilistic approach to learning in kernel machines.
 GPs have received increased attention in the machine-learning community over the past decade, and this book provides a long-needed systematic and unified treatment of theoretical and practical aspects of GPs in machine learning.
-The treatment is comprehensive and self-contained, targeted at researchers and students in machine learning and applied statistics.

 Within cognitive science, two approaches currently dominate the problem of modeling representations.
 The symbolic approach views cognition as computation involving symbolic manipulation.
 Connectionism, a special case of associationism, models associations using artificial neuron networks.
 Peter Gardenfors offers his theory of conceptual representations as a bridge between the symbolic and connectionist approaches.